 A craving for tart, luscious, authentic Key lime pie?
 Check.
 A preference for those cute little mini pies?
 Me too.
 An electric skillet?
 Wait, what?
 Yes, I’m serious, you can bake in an electric skillet.

 Despite its claim to fame as a superior pancake griddle or a deep fryer, the electric skillet also has the capability to act as a mini oven.

-If you've got an hour to spare, whip these delectable beauties up.
-Armed with seven ingredients, six mini pie molds, and an electric skillet, you'll be noshing your way to Key lime bliss in no time.
+If you’re craving an easy and delicious dessert, whip these delectable beauties up.
+Armed with seven ingredients, six mini pie molds, and an electric skillet, you’ll be noshing your way to Key lime bliss in no time.

 Electric Skillet Key Lime Pie

 For the crust:

 - 1 ½ cups Graham cracker crumbs

 - 1 can sweetened condensed milk

 - Meringue cookies - broken into pieces